 Return on equity is a great metric for measuring both management's effectiveness and the strength of a company's competitive advantage or disadvantage -- a classic Buffett consideration.
 When considering return on equity, it's important to make sure a company doesn't have an enormous debt burden, because that will skew your calculations and make the company look much more efficient than it is.

 NVIDIA generates a fairly strong return on equity (19% over the past year, 16% on average over the past five years) while employing negligible amounts of debt.

 Jen-Hsun Huang and Chris Malachowsky have led the company since they co-founded it in 1993.

 Graphics technology and semiconductors are fields that are highly vulnerable to competing technological innovation.
-It's likely that Buffett would have some qualms.
+It's likely that Buffett would have serious qualms.

 The Foolish conclusion

-Ilan Moscovitz doesn't own shares of any company mentioned.
-You can follow him on Twitter @TMFDada.
+Ilan Moscovitz doesn't own shares of any stock mentioned.
+Motley Fool newsletter services have recommended buying shares of and writing puts in NVIDIA.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.